15 Ways to Beat a DUI

 Atkins-style diets and medical conditions such as diabetes and hypoglycemia are capable of self-producing isopropyl alcohol.
 This is because bodies that are deprived of carbohydrates turn to stored fat for energy.
 This process produces ketones.
 Ketones, when eliminated from the body through breath and urine, convert into isopropyl alcohol.

-This creates a problem with the commonly used breath tests because most San Diego DUI breath testing instruments aren’t sophisticated enough to distinguish between this self-produced isopropyl alcohol and ethyl alcohol (the type of alcohol that we drink).
+This creates a problem with the commonly used breath tests because most SD Law Enforcement DUI breath testing instruments aren’t sophisticated enough to distinguish between this self-produced isopropyl alcohol and ethyl alcohol (the type of alcohol that we drink).
 As a result, Atkins-style diets or diabetes or hypoglycemia can trick a DUI breath testing instrument into producing a falsely high BAC.

 6. “Rising Blood Alcohol”